Chirlmin Joo

 Career

-Distinguished Professor (2022-present), Dept of Physics, Ewha Womans Univ, Korea
+Distinguished Professor (2022-present), Dept of Physics and Dept of Life Science, Ewha Womans Univ, Korea

 Full Professor (2021-present), Dept of BioNanoScience, TU Delft